 Research by Forbes indicates that 5-7 brand impressions are necessary before someone will remember your brand, making a multi-step onboarding process especially effective.
 However, that same research shows the importance of a consistent brand development experience for your mid and bottom-funnel users.

-When your target users have engaged with one of your digital properties without converting, landing pages as an extension of remarketing ads continue to develop brand recognition.
+When your target users have engaged with one of your digital properties without converting.
+You can use post-click landing pages as an extension of remarketing ads to develop brand recognition.

 Zenefits provides an excellent example of brand development through email marketing that applies to mid and bottom-funnel customers.